mattleroy/users_test/README.md

 # Index Page
 ![IndexPage](https://user-images.githubusercontent.com/64391008/163488338-1996731f-34e4-41bc-b955-547212677316.PNG)

-This is supposed to simulate a navigation bar landing/index page for a website with relevant Login/Register links
+This is supposed to simulate a navigation bar landing/index page for a website with relevant Login/Register links.

 # User Registration